 Day Two: Snowshoeing + Farm-to-Table Dining

 Day two of your winter getaway in the Cascade Mountains calls for snowshoeing and great food.
-Fuel up for your scenic snowshoeing adventure with a breakfast at the Roslyn Café in the quaint town of Roslyn.
+Fuel up for your scenic snowshoeing adventure with breakfast at the Roslyn Café in the quaint town of Roslyn.
 You may recognize the camel mural along the café’s exterior wall from its appearance in the 1990s TV show Northern Exposure.
 Inside, the café serves up breakfast staples such as biscuits and gravy and omelets decked out with locally foraged wild mushrooms.
 Be sure to confirm open hours if visiting during the week.

 Next, grab sandwiches to go from The Red Bird Café before making the drive to the Salmon La Sac Sno-Park, where you’ll hit the Cooper River Snowshoe Trail.

-This out-and-back route takes you along the river and through moss-draped forest, ending at Cooper Lake after 4 miles.
+This out-and-back route takes you along the river and through a moss-draped forest, ending at Cooper Lake after 4 miles.
 Shortly after you begin, you’ll come to a bridge where you can stop to soak in the view.
 Enjoy your lunch at the lake or along the trail.
 Snowmobilers and cross-country skiers also use the sno-park, so be sure to practice trail etiquette by keeping off the groomed tracks.
 Please note a permit or day pass is required.

 After you’ve had your fill of snowshoeing, head back to Roslyn to explore the town’s boutique shops.
 Stop into Basecamp Books and Bites and enjoy a coffee or hot chocolate while you browse the shelves for your next favorite read.
-If you’re looking for a pre-dinner drink, wander over to Heritage Distilling for a craft cocktail made with the distillery’s own spirits or stop into The Brick Saloon.
+If you’re looking for a pre-dinner drink, wander over to Heritage Distilling for a craft cocktail made with the distillery’s own spirits, or stop into The Brick Saloon.

-Related: Fantastic Farm-to-Table Dining
+Also See: Fantastic Farm-to-Table Dining

 Where to Stay

-From family friendly lodges boasting cozy amenities to cabin rentals and hotels, there are plenty of options for your winter getaway in the Cascade Mountains.
+From family-friendly lodges boasting cozy amenities to cabin rentals and hotels, there are plenty of options for your winter getaway in the Cascade Mountains.

 Suncadia Resort, Cle Elum